Navigating D&O Fiduciary Duties in the Zone of Insolvency

 - Interpreting the applicable insurance policy

-- Investigation, prosecution, and resolution of such claims
+- The investigation, prosecution, and resolution of such claims

 - Strategies to avoid and defend against breach of fiduciary duty lawsuits